 Income tax provision.
-The provision for income taxes as a percent of income before taxes was 31.0% for the year ended December 31, 2006 compared to 33.9% for the year ended December 31, 2005.
-Our provision for income taxes for the year ended December 31, 2006 includes one-time benefits of \$1.2 million and \$0.8 million related to adjustments to prior year additional extra-territorial income exclusions and research and development credits, respectively.
+Our effective tax rate was 31.0% for the year ended December 31, 2006 compared to 33.9% for the year ended December 31, 2005.
+Our provision for income taxes for the year ended December 31, 2006 included one-time benefits of \$1.2 million and \$0.8 million related to adjustments to prior year extra-territorial income exclusions and research and development credits, respectively.
 Our 2005 provision for income taxes included a one-time benefit of approximately \$2.0 million, primarily related to the release of previously-established reserves taken on research and development credits claimed for the years 1995 through 2001.
-Excluding these discrete items, our effective tax rate for the years ended December 31, 2006 and 2005 were 33.2% and 35.6%, respectively.
-The effective tax rate in both years was lower than the statutory rate primarily due to research and development credits, extraterritorial income exclusions, and non-U.S. income.
-Compared to prior years, the 2006 effective tax rate also benefits from a more favorable state income tax apportionment.
+Excluding these one-time adjustments, our effective tax rates for the years ended December 31, 2006 and 2005 were 33.2% and 35.6%, respectively.
+The effective tax rate in both years was lower than the statutory rate primarily due to research and development credits, extra-territorial income exclusions, and non-U.S. income.
+Compared to prior years, the 2006 effective tax rate also benefited from a more favorable state income tax apportionment.